franciscorichter/franciscorichter.github.io/_teaching/2024-supervision.md

 ---

 I am dedicated to mentoring graduate students in advanced research areas, focusing on topics that integrate statistical methods, machine learning, and environmental data science.
-Below is a list of ongoing and completed theses that I have supervised, highlighting innovative research in species diversification, environmental data imputation, and more.
+Below is a list of ongoing and completed theses that I have supervised, highlighting innovative research in species diversification, environmental data imputation, and deep learning.

 ## Ongoing Theses